Ly$\alpha$ emission as a sensitive probe of feedback-regulated LyC escape from dwarf galaxies: Results: Variation of Ly alpha signatures with different physical processes

 The pattern of the SFH is the key driver of the Ly$\alpha$ and LyC evolution of galaxies.
 We first see that both intrinsic Ly$\alpha$ and LyC luminosities scale with SFR and are almost synchronous with the SFH\footnote{The RTCRiMHD simulation still shows a small amount of $L_{\rm Ly\alpha}$ when there is no ongoing star formation.
 This is because stars in neighbouring galaxies photo-ionise the gas in our galaxy.
 This gas subsequently produces Ly$\alpha$ photons.}.
 The evolution of escaped Ly$\alpha$ and LyC luminosities still roughly follow this trend, but are more complicated as they have extra dependencies on their escape fraction.
 Since most of the observed LAE has a Ly$\alpha$ luminosity of about $10^{41.5}$~erg s$^{-1}$, our dwarf galaxy is below the detection threshold most of the time.
 The evolution of $\fesclyc$ is more complicated due to the feedback requiring some time to create low-density channels and foster the escape of Ly$\alpha$ and LyC photons\footnote{Note that at some snapshots angle-averaged $\fesclyc$ values may be larger than the 84th percentile value of $\fesclyc$ along different LOS.
 This is because of two reasons: (1) Those snapshots only have 12 LOS so they may not be representative enough.
 (2) Due to the large LOS anisotropy of $\fesclyc$, its angle-averaged values can be larger than its 84th percentile value.}.
 Consequently, there is always a delay between the peaks of SFR and $\fesclyc$ \citep{Trebitsch17, Kimm17, Kimm19, Kimm22}.

 Interestingly, the simulations with different physics included present significantly different LyC escape histories.
 RT always has a relatively low $\fesclyc$ while RTiMHD has several short bursts of LyC leaking phases with $\fesclyc \sim 0.4$.
 RTCRiMHD features several considerably extended periods of LyC leaking phase with $\fesclyc \sim 0.7$ as each feedback event disperses the gas within the dwarf galaxy almost entirely.
-The evolution of $\fesclya$ is not only affected by the H~\textsc{i} distribution but also strongly regulated by the dust content.
-Consequently, its evolution is somewhat less dominated by the factors described earlier.
-This is especially the case for the RTCRiMHD simulation, which features $\fesclya \sim 1$ most of the time due to its very low dust content.
+The evolution of $\fesclya$ is not only affected by the H~\textsc{i} distribution but also strongly regulated by the dust content.\footnote{The way these two factors together affect $\fesclya$ is non-trivial.
+Ly$\alpha$ photons can only be absorbed by dust, but the resonant scattering with H~\textsc{i} increases the photon travel length and therefore increases the probability of Ly$\alpha$ photons encountering dust.
+However, if there is little dust around the galaxy then $\fesclya$ will be close to 1. } Consequently, its evolution is somewhat less dominated by the factors described earlier.
+This is especially the case for the RTCRiMHD simulation, which features $\fesclya \sim 1$ most of the time due to its very low dust content (with $A_V \lesssim 1$, see second row in \autoref{fig:ang_dist}).
 We emphasise again that $\fesclya$ here does not take any observational effects into account.
 Better predicting this quantity requires a better dust model and detailed and careful treatment of observational effects.
 We will leave this for future work.